About Book Aid

 Book Aid Charitable Trust was set up in order to make large shipments of new and secondhand Christian books and Bibles to these needy areas.
-It concentrates mainly on Africa, Asia and the Caribbean, with smaller shipments being sent to other areas.
+In particular Book Aid supports Christian bookshops, mainly in Africa, Asia and the Caribbean.

 Books are gathered by volunteers through a network of UK collection points.
-They are then transported to the main warehouse in London.
-Those that have been requested by overseas Christian bookshops are sorted, boxed and placed on pallets ready for shipment.
+They are then transported to the warehouses in London and Ranskill.
+The books are sorted, boxed and placed on pallets ready for shipment.

-When the books reach their destination they are sold at affordable prices by Christian bookshops and churches.
+When the books reach their destination they are sold at affordable prices.
 The money raised is used to enhance and develop local literature initiatives and support Christian ministries.

-Smaller shipments of more scholarly books are regularly made to equip Bible College libraries where they are used to train a new generation of ministers of the Gospel.
+Smaller shipments of more scholarly books are occasionally made to equip Bible College libraries where they are used to train a new generation of ministers of the Gospel.

-Those books not required overseas are sold at Book Aid bookshops in the United Kingdom and the money raised used to pay the Charity's shipping and administration costs.
+Of those books not required overseas, some are sold in Book Aid bookshops in the United Kingdom and the money raised used to pay shipping and administration costs.

-Since 1988 over 32 million Christian Books and Bible have been shipped to book hungry areas thanks to the generosity of British Christians and publishers who have given books to help the overseas church in their time of need.
+Since 1988 over 30 million Christian Books and Bible have been shipped to book hungry areas thanks to the generosity of British Christians.